airbnb/synapse/README.md

 ## Installation

 To download and run the synapse binary, first install a version of ruby.
+Then, install synapse with:

 ```bash
 $ mkdir -p /opt/smartstack/synapse